 A sought-after expert on UN sanctions as well as mediation, Dr Brubaker has substantial UN, academic, civil society and private sector experience in sanctions and mediations in relation to multi-stakeholder disputes and negotiation process design.

-Dr. Rebecca Brubaker is a Policy Adviser with the UNU Centre for Policy Research, focusing on Security Council affairs, multi-lateralism, sanctions, mediation, migration, refugees, and humanitarianism.
-An expert on UN sanctions, Dr. Brubaker served as an adviser on cross-cutting policy issues through the 2014 High Level Review of UN Sanctions and as a co-coordinator of the UN Inter-Agency Working Group on Sanctions.
-She co-authored the Inter-Agency Working Group’s inputs to the 2014 High Level Review of UN Sanctions as well as various reports relating to the design, implementation and adjustment of this coercive tool.
+Prior to joining the Centre for Policy Research, Dr Brubaker served as an adviser on cross-cutting policy issues through the 2014 High Level Review of UN Sanctions and as a co-coordinator of the UN Inter-Agency Working Group on Sanctions.
+She co-authored the Inter-Agency Working Group’s inputs to the 2014 High Level Review of UN Sanctions as well as various reports relating to design, implementation and adjustment.

-Prior to joining the United Nations, Dr. Brubaker served as a scholar and visiting lecturer on international affairs, post-conflict studies, and refugee and migration policy at the University of Oxford, Yale University, University of Virginia, the Free University of Brussels (ULB), and the Graduate Institute of International and Development Studies (Geneva).
-Her doctoral research centred on the politics of return and reintegration of displaced persons following ethnic conflict.
+Prior to joining the United Nations, Dr Brubaker was a consultant and adviser to the United Nations High Commissioner for Refugees, United Nations Development Programme, and the International Criminal Court.
+She has also served as a visiting scholar on international affairs, post-conflict studies, and refugee and migration policy at the University of Oxford, Yale University, University of Virginia, the Free University of Brussels (ULB), and the Graduate Institute of International and Development Studies (Geneva).